DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/quickstart.md

 ## Sample application
 For practice we shall be using a [sample application](https://github.com/rinormaloku/master-istio.git) called Sentiment Analysis - more information about the application can be found [here](https://www.freecodecamp.org/news/learn-kubernetes-in-under-3-hours-a-detailed-guide-to-orchestrating-containers-114ff420e882)

-To install the application , run the following commands
+To install the application, run the following commands

 `kubectl create ns demo  && kubectl label ns demo istio-injection=enabled`